 B291 is the most-sensitive nuclear facility at PNSY.
 CCI’s 4-year Design-Bid-Build project included (among many other aspects) complete replacement of the building envelope in three phases.
 Due to the nature of the building operations, NO amount of water intrusion is acceptable at any time at B291.
 Achieving that goal required extraordinarily high levels of design effectiveness and workmanship, complicated by the building being maintained under continuous negative air pressure as a feature of its nuclear operations.

 Subsequent to a rainstorm on 11 March 2019, some water was discovered inside the building.
-CCI immediately engaged BES to:
+CCI immediately engaged LeMessurier to:

 - Determine the source/path of the water